sglasman/puzma/README.md

 ```
 GridLayout [CLUES|CLUES|...|CLUES]
 ```
 where each row of clues is separated by a pipe `|`, and the whole lot is enclosed in square brackets.
 Clues are read from left to right then top to bottom.
-Single character clues can be written as is; multi-character clues should be enclosed in braces `{ }`.
+Single character plain clues can be written as is; multi-character clues or other kinds of clues should be enclosed in braces `{ }`.
 An unadorned `#` will give a shaded cell, and an underscore `_` will give an empty cell.
 Clues in a row may be optionally separated by commas.

 As an illustration, the code
 ```
 RectangleGrid {height:3, width:3}
-GridLayout [132|_#{11}|_0#]
+GridLayout [1{TapaClue{1 3}}2|_{UnshadedCircle}{11}|_0#]
 ```
 generates the image